Microtis alba: Taxonomy and naming

 Microtis alba was first formally described by Robert Brown in 1810 and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (alba) is a Latin word meaning "white".

 Distribution and habitat

-The white mignonette orchid grows in a range of habitats from seasonally wet flats to forest and occurs between Dongara and Israelite Bay.
+White mignonette orchid grows in a range of habitats from seasonally wet flats to forest and occurs between Dongara and Israelite Bay.

 Conservation

 Microtis alba is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.